Hibiscus syriacus: History and culture

 The hibiscus has been a popular garden tree for Japanese households from the 8th century onwards.

 Hibiscus syriacus was originally endemic to Korea.
 It was brought to Japan in the 8th century and cultivated for horticulture.
-According to records, it was prolific on the Korean Peninsula before the 1st century.
+The oldest record of Hibiscus syriacus growing abundantly on the Korean Peninsula can be found in the ancient Chinese geographical text Shan Hai Jing (山海經), written between the 8th and 3rd centuries BC.
 Its leaves were brewed into a herbal infusion and its flowers eaten in Korea.
 Later on it was introduced and grown in the gardens of Europe as early as the 16th century, though as late as 1629 John Parkinson thought it was tender and took great precautions with it, thinking it "would not suffer to be uncovered in the Winter time, or yet abroad in the Garden, but kept in a large pot or tubbe in the house or in a warme cellar, if you would have them to thrive." (sic) By the end of the 17th century, some knew it to be hardy: Gibson, describing Lord Arlington's London house noted six large earthen pots coddling the "tree hollyhock", as he called it, "that grows well enough in the ground".
 By the 18th century the shrub was common in English gardens and in the North American colonies, known as Althea frutex and "Syrian ketmia".